Freshwater fish: Hybridization

-Hybridization is defined as the mating of two genetically different species (interspecific hybridization).
+Hybridization involves the mating of two genetically different species (interspecific hybridization).
 It is dangerous for native species to hybridize because hybrid phenotypes may have better fitness and outcompete the two parent species and/or other fishes in the ecosystem.
 This could irreversibly compromise the genetic identity of one or both of the parent species and even drive them to extinction if their range is limited.

 The rainbow trout discussed above hybridized with the native greenback cutthroat trout (Oncorhynchus clarkii stomias), causing their local extinction in the Twin Lakes area of Colorado as their hybrid "cutbows" became more prevalent.
 The rainbow trout has been reported to hybridize with at least two other salmonid species.
 Additionally, the cichlids in Lake Victoria evolved over 700 unique species in only 150,000 years and are theorized to have done so via ancient hybridization events which led to speciation.